-Students with a disability requiring accommodations should contact the Office of Disability Services (ODS).
-An Accommodation Request (AR) should be completed as soon as possible, preferably by the end of the first week of the course.
-The ODS is located in the Roaden University Center, Room 112; phone 372-6119.
-For details, view the Tennessee Tech's Policy 340 - Services for Students with Disabilities at Policy Central.
+Students with a disability requiring accommodations should contact the accessible education center (AEC).
+An accommodation request (AR) should be completed as soon as possible, preferably by the end of the first week of the course.
+The AEC is located in the Roaden University Center, room 112; phone 931-372-6119.
+For details, view Tennessee Tech's policy 340 - services for students with disabilities at policy central.